I wish to join the

 - Do you see the value of having a confidential place to turn for open dialogue around challenges you face as a parent?

-What is a PAGE?
+What is a Peer Advisory Group Enabler (PAGE)?

 - It’s a unique environment where 8-10 parents, care takers meet monthly to share and learn about positive parenting, without neglecting their primary responsibilities towards their, family and more importantly personal growth.